konnerhorton/resume-website/content/resume/index.md

 - Significantly improved marketing, sales funnel, and project communication systems to improve resource utilization and project outcomes
 - Simultaneously managed office and field operations with crews of up to 12 individuals

-**River Intake Pump Station - Connector Tunnel :** February 2020 - December 2020
+### River Intake Pump Station - Connector Tunnel

 _Project Engineer with Guy F. Atkinson Construction (onsite), Atlanta, Georgia, USA_

+February 2020 - December 2020

 A tunnel and shaft was constructed to install 360 linear feet of 60-inch ductile iron pipe between an existing tunnel and the nearby water treatment plant.